IsJustaGhost/LibInteractionFilters/README.md

 Can also be used to monitor Reticle target for updates.
 ```
-local function tryHandlingInteractionCallback(action, interactableName, currentFrameTimeSeconds)
+local function tryHandlingInteraction(action, interactableName, interactionPossible, currentFrameTimeSeconds)
+	if not interactionPossible then return end
-	if currentFrameTimeSeconds > lastTime and tableOfNames[interactableName] then
+	if currentFrameTimeSeconds > cooldown and tableOfNames[interactableName] then
-		lastTime = currentFrameTimeSeconds + 30
+		cooldown = currentFrameTimeSeconds + 30
 		-- do the things
 	end
 end
 ```